jasperyzh/blog/src/content/blog/230831-atomic_habit.md

 ---
 title: "Mastering the Art of Habit Formation: A Deep Dive into Atomic Habits"
 description: Drawing insights from James Clear's "Atomic Habits".
-Learn practical tips and real-world applications to improve your habits and your life.into your site.
+Learn practical tips and real-world applications to improve your habits and your life.
 pubDate: 230831
 draft: false
+tags:
-tag: routine
+  - routine
 ---

 Habit formation is a topic that has fascinated psychologists, self-help gurus, and everyday people alike.
 The power of habits to shape our lives is undeniable, but how do we harness this power effectively?
 This blog post aims to provide a comprehensive guide to understanding and mastering habits, drawing insights from James Clear's book "Atomic Habits" and its various video summaries.

 ## The Science of Habits